The Importance of NATO

 It is important to remember history, to remember tragedy, and reflect on the long lasting peace in Europe.

-NATO is a critically important and strategic alliance for the United States.
-It has provided an era of unprecedented peace to Europe.
+NATO is a critically important and strategic alliance for the United States, bringing unprecedented peace to Europe.

 But in the same way that people who did not live during a time of polio and measles outbreaks are now doubting the importance of vaccines, there are people who did not live in times of great wars, or with the constant fear of nuclear attacks during the Cold War, who are now doubting the importance of NATO.